 See It Report It is a home of a San Francisco based global initiative that aims to spread awareness on the importance of participating in society, on being engaged with the local community, seeing the problems and reporting them, hence the name.
 See It Report It was actually launched all the way back in 2014 as a little side project of a couple of humanitarians who worked for USAID and noticed that even though a lot of foreign places needed help, the situation back home in the states seems to be deteriorating quite a bit as well.
 There was definitely room for activism aimed at making things better back home in the states as well.
 Since we started See It Report It, many other people have noticed similar problems in their own towns, states, and entire countries.
 This all ended up culminating in us holding a series of large seminars in Europe last summer on the importance of activism.
 We had the most fun in Croatia.
 There are a lot of interesting things to do in Split Croatia, and on top of that, the largest number of people that visited one of our seminars was surprisingly in Croatia.
+On our website you can read more about out experience with the last Europe seminar that was hold in Split.
+Don’t surprise when you see most of the people are talking about our after party, or should I call it team building?
+We hired a local travel agency and went to day trips to some nearby attractions.
+It was wanderful, that’s all I’m gonna say.
+If you want to find out more about it, you can read more on this link.
 The team behind See It Report It has been putting a lot of effort into organizing workshops, seminars, lectures, various discussions and more that help promote awareness of the issues that we face.
 Most notable of the issues being the complete breakdown of communication in a society that’s happening.
 The main goal of our group is to increase interest in social activism, especially among young people.
 To put it simply.

 Individualism – too much of a good thing?